 Claims or circumstances which may subsequently give rise to a claim should be notified as soon as possible.
-For example, you should make a notification in the following circumstances:

 - You receive a letter of claim from a former lay client or former instructing solicitors